How to remove iron on patches

 If the heat and peel method didn’t work or is not suitable for your fabric, you can try the freezer method.
 First, place the garment with the patch in a plastic sealable bag or wrap it in cling film.
 Ensure that no air can get in.
 Put the bag in the freezer and leave it overnight.
 The extreme cold temperature will cause the adhesive to become brittle and less sticky.
 The next day, take the garment out of the freezer, remove it from the bag, and try peeling off the patch.
 If it doesn’t come off easily, you can use a blunt object like a butter knife to gently scrape off any residue.

-See also How to make elderberry wine
+See also How to draw kawaii

 Remember, it’s important to be patient and take your time when trying to remove iron on patches.
 Rushing or using excessive force can damage the fabric.
 If these methods do not work, you can also consider seeking professional help from a tailor or seamstress who may have experience in removing difficult patches.